open-compensation-token-license/license-token-website/wikisrc/git-hub-sponsors-vs-patreon.md

 Both GitHub Sponsors and Patreon represent robust crowdfunding options, though each caters to different creator needs.
 GitHub Sponsors offers a developer-friendly, cost-effective solution, while Patreon provides a versatile platform for various creators.
 The choice depends on aligning creator objectives with platform strengths, enabling sustainable and passionate content creation.

 Explore more about [GitHub Sponsors](https://github.com/sponsors) and discover [Patreon](https://www.patreon.com) for deeper insights into which platform might suit your creator journey best.
+For further reading, see [GitHub Sponsors vs Patreon](https://www.license-token.com/wiki/git-hub-sponsors-vs-patreon).